wagtail/wagtail/docs/reference/contrib/settings.md

 **Note:** You can not reliably get the correct settings instance for the current site from this template tag if the request object is not available.
-This is only relevant for multisite instances of Wagtail.
+This is only relevant for multi-site instances of Wagtail.

 You can store the settings instance in a variable to save some typing, if you have to use multiple values from one model: